i-net-software/JWebAssembly/CONTRIBUTING.md

 * In the issues some issue are marked with "good first issue".

 * In the sister project https://github.com/i-net-software/JWebAssembly-API/tree/master/src/de/inetsoftware/jwebassembly/web/dom there are many wrappers to complete for the API on the web.

+* replacement for native Java methods https://github.com/i-net-software/JWebAssembly-API/tree/master/src/de/inetsoftware/jwebassembly/api.
+Write pure Java code for some native Java methods for example java.util.zip.Adler32 or find JavaScript replacements.
+You can see how you can do this in the examples already implemented.